mozilla/extension-activity-monitor/CONTRIBUTING.md

 ## Project Architecture

-Extension Activity Monitor is composed by a backend part (running in the background page) and a frontend part (composed by a browserAction Popup and an Activity Log extension page which is loaded as a tab or as a devtools panel).
+The Extension Activity Monitor is composed of a backend responsible for the collection and storage of the activity logs (in the background page), and a frontend to allow the user to manage the log collection and view the logs (browserAction popup and an extension tab/devtools panel).

-### Some Important Components
+### The Extension Pages

 #### Background Page

 The background page acts as the backend of the extension.
 The core part of the background page is implemented in [`ext-monitor.js`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js).
 The Popup and Activity Log page communicates with the background page via `runtime.onMessage` event and instruct to start/stop monitoring, save logs to a JSON file or load logs from a JSON file.
 It keeps track of the monitored extensions via [`extensionMapList`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L9) and opened Activity Log pages via [`activityLogPorts`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L12).

-The logs remain alive in the background unless it receives the [`clearlogs`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L106) instruction from Activity Log page(frontend part).
-The background page also [sends the real-time logs](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-monitor.js#L25) to Activity Log page.

-#### Popup Page
+#### BrowserAction Popup Page

-The popup page is one part of the frontend that communicates with the background page (backend part) to run most of its functionality.
-It triggers "start monitoring" and "stop monitoring" functionalities and helps to access the Activity Log page.
+The browserAction popup is a control panel to trigger "start monitoring" and "stop monitoring" extensions and helps to access the Activity Log page.
+It mostly communicates with the background page (backend part) to run its functionality.

-#### Activity Log Page - Tab (Extension Page)
+#### Activity Log Page - Tab

-The Activity Log page is another part of the frontend.
-It uses the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for table view and filtering options.
+TThe Activity Log page is the frontend tasked with rendering the log information from the backend.
+It uses the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for the table view and filtering options.

 - The **Model** class does store activity logs being rendered in the activity log page and the data representation of the log filters.
 The Model class does also provide the [`matchLogWithFilterObj`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L43) method to check if a particular log entry does match the filters.